 Example: Pothole in a Parking Lot

-Immediately after learning of a pothole in his restaurant's parking lot, the restaurant owner went outside and cordoned off the area with pylons and wooden barriers.
+Immediately after learning of a pothole in his restaurant's parking lot, the owner, James, went outside and cordoned off the area with pylons and wooden barriers.
 He strung yellow caution tape all around the edge of the pothole.

-Sometime overnight, a group of teenagers came by and removed the pylons, barriers, and tape, leaving the pothole fully exposed.
-The newspaper delivery boy came early the next morning.
+Tim, the newspaper delivery man, came early the next morning.
 He was late delivering his papers that day, so he was running as fast as he could to each customer on his route.
-As the delivery boy ran up to the door, he slipped and fell into the pothole.
+As Tim ran up to the restaurant door, he tripped and fell in the pothole.
 He broke his leg and herniated a disk in his back.

 It wasn't foreseeable that thieves would come in the night to steal the protective materials set out around the pothole.
-Nor was it foreseeable the asphalt company wouldn't have come that evening as agreed.
+Nor was it foreseeable the asphalt company wouldn't come that evening as agreed.

 Example: Water on Supermarket Floor

 On her way home from work one evening, Beth stopped by a local grocery store to pick up some fresh vegetables for dinner.
 The store had an automated misting machine in the produce section, which sprayed fresh water on the vegetables to keep them fresh.
 An employee came by once every three hours to mop up any excess mist.